Tres Leches Cake

 For the rest of the ingredients, please see the recipe card below!

-1. Whisk together the dry ingredients – for this cake it’s pretty standard: all-purpose flour, baking powder and salt.
+1. Whisk together the dry ingredients.
+All-purpose flour, baking powder and salt.

-2. Beat the egg yolks with the sugar – you really want to emulsify the egg yolks with the sugar and beat the two together until ribbons form and the color of the egg yolks turns to pale yellow.
+1. Beat the egg yolks with the sugar.
+You really want to emulsify the egg yolks with the sugar until ribbons form and the color of the egg yolks turns to pale yellow.

-4. Pour the wet ingredients into the dry ingredients – You want to use a bit of a folding technique to combine the wet ingredients into the dry ingredients,
+1. Pour the wet ingredients into the dry ingredients.
+You want to use a bit of a folding technique to combine the wet ingredients into the dry ingredients,

-6. Fold the egg whites in – Lastly, you want to fold the fluffy egg whites into the batter until you no longer see any egg white bits.
+1. Fold the egg whites in until you no longer see any egg white bits.
 You really want to be gentle with this step as to not deflate the egg whites.

 How to Decorate Tres Leches Cake